What to Wear for Muay Thai Training

 Amongst their many benefits: they minimize acute muscle injuries and they keep you feeling dry and comfortable while you train.
 Most importantly, they look so very stylish.

 A good set of rash guard is very hardy and will withstand the rigors of Muay Thai training.
 They are definitely not as common compared to the traditional Muay Thai outfit of tees and shorts but if you train at a gym that has MMA, then this is perfectly fine and there is nothing wrong with it.

 Muay Thai training is conducted bare-footed but there are gyms -especially those in Thailand- where the fighters go for a 3-mile run as part of endurance training (or warm-up) for fighters.
 In this case, you can bring a pair along or show up in your running shoes if you want to join in the run.

 Muay Thai is a fun, interesting and fulfilling sport.
-Before you know, you will be filling your wardrobe with workout clothes for your Muay Thai training.
+Before you know, you will be filling your wardrobe with workout tops and shorts for your Muay Thai training.
 Comfort is key, and your sense of style is the limit.
-Remember your water bottle, maybe a face towel, and you are all set.
-What is most important is that you enjoy your training.
-Good luck on your first lessons and have fun!